adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 By computing a single JVP with the vector $\mathbf{e}_1 + \mathbf{e}_2 + \mathbf{e}_5$,
 we materialize the sum of the first, second and fifth column of our Jacobian.
 Then, we assign the values in the resulting vector back to the appropriate Jacobian entries.
-This final decompression step is shown in Figure X.
+This final decompression step is shown in Figure 10.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">